We’re halfway through this year’s World Superbike season and Max Biaggi and the Aprilia RSV4 are currently second in the championship.

 Following a successful stint in World Supersport which included back-to-back runner-up finishes, Eugene Laverty is quickly building a reputation in the premier world championship.
 Learn more about the Irishman on the Eugene Laverty bio page.

-One of the numerous crossovers to World SBK from the British Superbike series, Jonathan Rea will be leading the Castrol Honda charge once again in 2012.
+One of the numerous crossovers to World SBK from the British Superbike series, Jonathan Rea will be leading the Pata Honda charge once again in 2014.
 Learn more about Jonathan Rea on the Jonathan Rea bio page.

-A multi-GP winner, Marco Melandri is getting his carrer back on track after finishing runner-up during his debut season in the 2011 World Superbike series.
+A multi-GP winner, Marco Melandri is chasing the 2014 World Superbike series title with Aprilia Racing.
 Read more on the Marco Melandri bio page.